Barney Frank: Public image

 "Mr. Frank has earned a reputation during his 28 years in Congress as a sharp-tongued and quick-witted debater," summarized The New York Times in 2008.
-In one quip, in reading the Starr Report detailing President Bill Clinton's relationship with Monica Lewinsky, he complained that it was "too much reading about heterosexual sex".
-Despite being on opposites sides during the impeachment, Frank was good friends with representative Henry Hyde praising his efforts to keep the impeachment "personality free".
+In one quip, he complained the Starr Report detailing President Bill Clinton's relationship with Monica Lewinsky was "too much reading about heterosexual sex".
+Despite being on opposites sides during the impeachment, Frank was good friends with representative Henry Hyde, praising his efforts to keep the impeachment "personality free".